isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 <font color="#009427"><b>
 Q10.
 How much Workfare Income Supplement (WIS) will I get?</b></font></summary>
 The Workfare Income Supplement (WIS) payout depends on your age and income.
 You may use the online <a href="https://www.workfare.gov.sg/Pages/Calculator.aspx" class="hyperlink">WIS calculator</a> to estimate the amount of WIS you will receive.<br><br>
+As announced at Budget 2022, WIS will be enhanced from Work Year 2023.
+Click <a class="hyperlink" href="/files/pdf-press-release/Feb%202022/Enhanced%20Workfare%20Income%20Supplement%20Scheme%20From%20Work%20Year%202023.pdf">here</a> to find out more about the upcoming WIS enhancements.<br><br>
 <table>
 <thead>
   <tr>